sasha-kw/hak5-c2-fargate/README.md

 #### Container Build:

-- A new container will be made on every push to the master branch as well as every week to ensure the image remains up to date.
+- A new container will be made on every push to the master branch as well as every night to ensure the image remains up to date.